 - The Royal College of Dentists of Canada if an applicant wrote the specialty examination before January 1, 2020.

 Effective January 1, 2020, the National Dental Examining Board of Canada provides the National Dental Specialty Examination for all of the nationally recognized dental specialties in Canada.

 Proof of Specialist Certification

-- Applicants who wrote and passed the National Dental Examining Board of Canada – National Dental Specialty Examination (NDEB NDSE) after January 1, 2020 must submit a copy of their certification from the NDEB NDSE directly to the Alberta Dental Association and College.
+- Applicants who wrote and passed the National Dental Examining Board of Canada – National Dental Specialty Examination (NDEB NDSE) after January 1, 2020 must submit a copy of their certification from the NDEB NDSE directly to the College of Dental Surgeons of Alberta.

-- Applicants who wrote and passed the Royal College of Dentists of Canada (RCDC) specialist examination before January 1, 2020 must have the RCDC submit proof of certification directly to the Alberta Dental Association and College.
+- Applicants who wrote and passed the Royal College of Dentists of Canada (RCDC) specialist examination before January 1, 2020 must have the RCDC submit proof of certification directly to the College of Dental Surgeons of Alberta.